Travel guide

 eSIM for Croatia — Split, Dubrovnik, and the Dalmatian Islands

-The essentials: To enjoy Croatia without worrying about connectivity, you'll need 6-8 GB for 10 days.
-Coverage is excellent in Dubrovnik, Split, and Hvar, even within the historic walls.
-Only on inter-island catamarans might the signal fluctuate.
+The essential: To enjoy Croatia without worrying about connectivity, you need 6-8 GB for 10 days.
+Coverage is excellent in Dubrovnik, Split, and Hvar, even within the historic city walls.
+Signal may only fluctuate on inter-island catamarans.
 View plans →

-But to make the most of your trip, you need to stay connected: sharing those sunsets from the walls, finding the best konobas (traditional restaurants), booking last-minute tours, or simply keeping in touch with home.
-This is where an eSIM makes all the difference, allowing you to be connected from the first moment without relying on public Wi-Fi or paying exorbitant roaming bills.
+But to make the most of your trip, you need to stay connected: share those sunsets from the walls, find the best konobas (traditional restaurants), book last-minute tours, or simply stay in touch with home.
+This is where an eSIM makes a difference, allowing you to be connected from the first moment without relying on public Wi-Fi or paying exorbitant roaming bills.

-In this guide, we explain everything you need to know about using an eSIM in Croatia: from coverage in every corner of the Dalmatian coast to how much data you actually need, including specific tips to ensure your connection works perfectly even on inter-island catamarans.
+In this guide, we explain everything you need to know about using an eSIM in Croatia: from coverage in every corner of the Dalmatian coast to how much data you actually need, along with specific tips to ensure your connection works perfectly even on inter-island catamarans.

 eSIM for Croatia — Split, Dubrovnik and the Dalmatian islands